Collecting Renders from Multiple Browser SessionsΒΆ

 await sleep(0.0)

-key, mark_done, put_back = job_queue.take()
+job, mark_done, put_back = job_queue.take()

 try:

-# update scene with params:
+# Update scene with job parameters here

 await sleep(0.02)